h-ohsaki/qutechat/README.md

 the Python language), but accessing ChatGPT using OpenAI API has several drawbacks.

-1. Batch processing via OpenAI API is unstable and slow; Accessing OpenAI API sometimes takes a long time or, in some cases, does not complete indefinitely.
-Such instability makes the experiences of accessing ChatGPT frustrating.
+1. Batch processing via OpenAI API is slow; Accessing OpenAI API sometimes takes a long time.
+Such slow response makes the experiences of accessing ChatGPT frustrating.

 2. You must have a non-free OpenAI account with your credit card registration.
 Frequently accessing ChatGPT may cost a lot, so that